aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 #### EKS Admin Tasks

+!!! warning "Warning"
+    The default Kubernetes role for `emr-containers` does not have the required PVC permissions and the job fails when you submit it.
+Please follow [AWS Troubleshooting Guide](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/permissions-for-pvc.html) to add the required PVC permissions.

 To set up storage, you can create a new "gp3" EBS Storage Class or use an existing one.

 When using `WaitForFirstConsumer` mode, you don't need to specify the Availability Zone.
 Here's an example: